 The five towns are all so close together, that, if you’re in good shape and the kids are willing, you can hike between them.
 Of course, this will take longer, but the views are stunning!
 Read more about hiking Cinque Terre.

-What to do in Cinque Terre with Kids
+The Best Things to do in Cinque Terre

-Visit All Five Cities: Don’t go to Cinque Terre without visiting every city!
+- Visit All Five Cinque Terre Towns: Don’t go to Cinque Terre without visiting every city!
 They are each unique and beautiful in their own way, with a different feel to each town.

-Take the Gelato Challenge: To give your kids some motivation for visiting every city, take the gelato challenge and try a new gelato in every town!
+- Take the Cinque Terra Gelato Challenge: To give your kids some motivation for visiting every city, take the gelato challenge and try a new gelato in every town!
 I know, it sounds really hard, but I hope you can manage!

 There is so much to do in Cinque Terre, but with the ease of transport within the region, it can be done quickly.
 Be sure to take time to relax and just soak it all in!